joonhoswe/PoleSwapper/README.md

-This is a [Next.js](https://nextjs.org/) project for a English tutor with 70k followers on Instagram in South Korea.
-It will have various pages showcasing the tutor and reviews, user authentication with Auth0 integrated with various South Korean SNS logins, and a paywall for buying digital lesson integrated with various South Korean payment methods.
+This is a [Next.js](https://nextjs.org/) template to accelerate any future project developments.